 Cuvier's beaked whales are distributed throughout the world's oceans except for the polar regions (Leatherwood and Reeves 1983; Heyning 1989).
 Strandings have occurred in all months along the east coast of the U.S. (Schmidly 1981) and throughout the year in the Gulf of Mexico (Würsig et al. 2000).
-Beaked whales were seen
+Beaked whales were seen in all seasons during GulfCet aerial surveys of the northern Gulf of Mexico (Hansen et al. 1996; Mullin and Hoggard 2000).
+Some of the aerial survey sightings may have included Cuvier's beaked whale, but identification of beaked whale species from aerial surveys is problematic.

 Strandings of Cuvier's beaked whales along the west coast of North America, based on skull characteristics, are thought to represent members of a panmictic population (Mitchell 1968), but there is no information on stock differentiation in the Gulf of Mexico and nearby waters.
 In the absence of adequate information on stock structure, a species' range within an ocean should be divided into defensible management units, and such management units include distinct oceanographic regions (Wade and Angliss 1997).
-Biological information upon which to base stock structure of Cuvier's beaked whales in the Atlantic Ocean and Gulf of Mexico is not adequate; therefore, Cuvier's beaked whales in the northern Gulf of Mexico are considered a separate stock for management purposes.
+The Gulf of Mexico population is provisionally being considered a separate stock for management purposes, although there is currently no information to differentiate this stock from the Atlantic Ocean stock(s).
+Additional morphological, genetic and/or behavioral data are needed to provide further information on stock delineation.